stevewb1993/EnduraceActivityFileAnalyser/README.md

  Uses the standardised format defined through the file parser to provide aggregated analytics.
 Features are:
   - calculateDistancePersonalBests: provides personal bests over any given distance for each type of activity
   - calculateSensorPersonalBests: provides analysis of top performances for sensor data (heart rate, cadence, power) over a given time range
+  - run regression analysis for any given set of input features

 ### Future features will include:
   - File Parser: Support for .fit files